Parts of a zipBoard project

 Selecting the settings option from the project menu bar opens an edit setting modal.
 As a project owner, you can update general project settings at any time during the project life cycle.

 You can modify the Project ID, Title, and Description, as desired.
 Select Save to retain any changes; select Cancel to retain existing content.

 If you wish to integrate your zipBoard project with your team’s Slack or JIRA account you can do that right from the edit project settings modal.

 With JIRA integration, all the tasks that you add to your zipBoard project are automatically reflected in your mapped(selected) JIRA project. zipBoard tasks appear in JIRA.

-Click on the JIRA icon at the bottom of project settings modal, to proceed for JIRA integration.
-The JIRA integration modal opens up where you need to enter your JIRA URL, username and password.
-Then click on the ‘Connect’ button.
+Click on the JIRA icon at the bottom of the project settings modal, to proceed with JIRA integration.
+Once Jira integration is done, mapping can be done by clicking on the Jira icon.